-The lighthouses that adorn the Outer Banks contribute to the barrier islands’ coastal charm.
+The Outer Banks Lighthouses that guide the way for boaters contribute to the barrier islands’ coastal charm.
 Climb flights of stairs in a black and white, candy-cane-striped beacon or a red-brick tower.
-Learn about the history and significance of these structures.
-Most importantly, revel in the glorious waterfront views when you reach the top!
-Read on to learn the regions’ lighthouses and be sure to check out our Vacation Guide for more attractions to include in your OBX itinerary.
+Then learn about the history and significance of these structures.
+Most importantly, you can revel in the glorious waterfront views when you reach the top of some of the tallest lighthouses in the United States!
+Read on to learn about the regions’ lighthouses and be sure to check out our Vacation Guide for more attractions to include in your OBX itinerary.

 5 Outer Banks Lighthouses You Have to Visit